A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Methods

 At iteration $m$ of the EM algorithm, the conditional expectation of the complete-data log-likelihood given the observed data and the current parameter values can be expressed as:

 where $\hat{z}_{ik}^{(m+1)} = \Exp(I(\z_i=k)|t(\x_i,\hat{\lambdab}^{(m)}), \Psib^{(m)})$.
 Therefore, in the E-step the posterior probabilities are updated using

 In the M-step, the parameters $(\Psib, \lambdab)$ are updated by maximizing the $Q$-function, given the previous values of the parameters and the updated posterior probabilities.
 Following the Expectation-Conditional-Maximization (ECM) algorithm introduced by \cite{Meng:Rubin:1993}, this maximization is carried out in two steps.
 In the first step, the updated value $\hat{\lambdab}^{(m+1)}$ is computed by maximizing the Q-function with respect to $\lambdab$.
 Since no closed-form solution is available, this requires numerical optimization, such as a Newton-type algorithm or a related method.
+Our implementation uses the \mbox{L-BFGS-B} method \citep{Byrd:etal:1995} available in the \code{optim()} function for the \textsf{R} statistical software \citep{Rstat}.
 The remaining parameters are then obtained as in standard EM algorithm but accounting for the updated transformation parameters $\hat{\lambdab}^{(m+1)}$, i.e.

 The update formula for the covariance matrices depends on the assumed eigen-decomposition model.
 In the most general case of unconstrained covariance matrices, i.e.\ the VVV model in \texttt{mclust} nomenclature \citep[see][Table 2.1]{mclust:book:2023}, we have